The STAHY Best Paper Award 2013 is assigned to:

 Cong, Z., Zhao, J., Yang, D., Ni, G. Understanding the hydrological trends of river basins in China (2010) Journal of Hydrology, 388 (3-4), pp. 350-356.
 Cited 13 times.

-*this paper will be excluded from the evaluation procedure since one of the authors is part of the Committee.
+*this paper was excluded from the evaluation procedure since one of the authors is part of the Award Committee.